Shots In The Dark

 Maybe it's the occasional sanctimony of its proponents, maybe it's the hypocrisy of some of its advocates, but there's something about environmentalism that seems to invite contrarians to oppose it.

-writing in today's Boston Globe.
+Take Alex Beam, the definition of contrarian, writing in today's Boston Globe.
 Beam takes aim at a target that you knew he couldn't resist: the decision by Whole Foods to stop selling lobster because of the brutal way it is generally transported and killed.
 For Beam, this smacks of political correctness; it's a denial of the fact that humans are predators.
 He extends his criticism to what he calls the "do no harm" movement—people who use fallen timber to build their houses, or aspire to stage "carbon-free" weddings.

 Writes Beam, in an enormous leap of illogic,